jsguerra/simple-vanilla-js-spa-concept/README.md

-# A Simple Vanilla JS SAP Concept
+# A Simple Vanilla JS SPA Concept

-This is just an app experimenting with Single App Page concepts in plain vanilla javascript.
+This is just an app experimenting with Single Page App concepts in plain vanilla javascript.